07shriyab/Airbnb/README.md

 5. How can we use machine learning to help us predict prices of rental properties?

 ## Data
+### What data do we want?

+To answer our questions within our aims, we need data on the reviews of the most demanded and expensive listings and we also need data on the different features that a listing possesses.
+For example, the number of guests it hosts, whether the owner is a superhost, which amenities the listing includes and the location of the property.
+Of course, with thousands of listings across London comes millions of reviews under each one so it was important to limit our dataset.
+In order to make it easier to analyse, we took a sample of the reviews but we made sure that we would still have sufficient data to analyse.

+### Time period

+COVID-19 created a significant setback to listings and revenues so we decided it would be appropriate to conduct our analysis on data after the severity of the pandemic reduced therefore the dataset we are using was compiled on 9 September 2021 in order to give us a clearer idea of the factors affecting a price and to create more accurate price forecasting using machine learning.

 ## Methodology
 ## Results